 Check out this business plan template made by Shopify.

-Having a clear strategy along with goals can help drive momentum for your website launch and helps you to execute on your objectives and become customer focused.
+Having a clear strategy along with goals can help drive momentum for your website launch and helps you to execute your objectives and become customer-focused.

 Step 2: Choose an eCommerce Website Development Platform